eduankotze/BITM/README.md

 Postgraduate students (MSc)
 * Fezile Mfengwana (MSc student) - Neural Machine Translation for Low-Resourced South African Language isiXhosa to English: Using Transformer-based Large Language Models
-* Zama Dhladhla (MSc student) - Predicting Meteorological Drought Categories Using Graph Neural Networks
+* Zama Dhladhla (MSc student) - Spatio-Temporal Graph Neural Network Modelling of Meteorological Drought Categories in the Northern Cape
 * Takudzwa Machida (MSc student) - Comparative Analysis of Convolutional Neural Networks, Vision Transformers and Multimodal Large Language Models for Pollen Grain Identification in South African Asteraceae Species
 * Jocelyne Smith (MSc student) - Automated Grading: Leveraging Large Language Models for Scalable Feedback and Evaluation of Introductory and Intermediate Programming Assignments
-* Teboho Motsamai (MSc student) - Multilingual Text-to-SQL
+* Teboho Motsamai (MSc student) - Evaluating Prompt Designs for Large Language Model Output Quality in Retrieval-Augmented Pipelines using LangChain
-* Nhlanhla Baloyi (MSc student) - <i>Topic still to be decided</i>
+* Nhlanhla Baloyi (MSc student) - Experimental Analysis of Sarcasm Detection Models for Multilingual and Code-Mixing South African Languages Using Explainable AI

 ## How is Business Intelligence related to Text Mining?
 Business intelligence (BI) and text mining are two distinct but interconnected fields that can complement each other in various ways.
 Let's explore their relationship with some examples: